Sara Gilbert: Television

 Gilbert was a co-host and executive producer of The Talk, a talk show that premiered October 18, 2010.
 Gilbert won a Daytime Emmy in 2016 for Outstanding Entertainment Talk Show as producer and creator of the show.
 Her final appearance as co-host was August 2, 2019.

 An eight-episode revival series of Roseanne was developed, with Gilbert as an executive producer.
 The eight episodes, picked up by ABC, began airing March 27, 2018.
 Due to the revival's strong ratings and positive critical reception, a second season was announced.
 However, on May 29, 2018, in the wake of controversial remarks made by Roseanne Barr on Twitter regarding Valerie Jarrett (an advisor to former president Barack Obama), ABC cancelled the revival after a single season.
 Gilbert distanced herself and the show from Barr's tweets.

 On June 21, 2018, ABC announced that the network had ordered ten episodes of a spin-off of Roseanne.
 That series, The Conners, featuring all of the regular cast except Barr, premiered in October 2018, with Gilbert starring and serving as an executive producer.
 Gilbert would continue to reprise her role as Darlene and also serve as an executive producer for The Conners until the series concluded in 2025.
-In 2019, Gilbert and Tom Werner, both of whom had been involved in the production of The Conners (she through her TV arm, him through Werner Entertainment), formed the production company Sara+Tom.
+In 2019, Gilbert and Tom Werner, both of whom had been involved in the production of The Conners (she through her TV arm, he through Werner Entertainment), formed the production company Sara+Tom.
 Sara + Tom was involved in the production of the eight-episode streaming sitcom The Pradeeps of Pittsburgh.

 Film

 Gilbert appeared alongside Drew Barrymore in the films Poison Ivy (1992) and Riding in Cars with Boys (2001).
 Gilbert also had a feature role in Light It Up in (1999).
-She has had several minor roles following Roseanne, including the short film $30 (aka 30 Bucks) as part of the Boys Life 3 feature, and High Fidelity.
+After the initial run of Roseanne she had several minor roles, including the short film $30 (aka 30 Bucks) as part of the Boys Life 3 feature, and High Fidelity.
 She directed her short film Persona Non Grata in 1998.
 In 2000, Gilbert appeared in a production of The Hot L Baltimore as part of the Williamstown (Mass.) theater festival.